CommonWalrus/TechnicalWritingPortfolio/How to play Magic.md

 ## How to play Magic

+### Basics
+In a game of Magic, your goal is to defeat your opponent, usually by reducing their life total to 0.
+However, defeating your opponent is no easy task, and there are many ways to go about it!
+A deck must consist of at least 60 cards, ideally in a combination of lands, creatures and other spells.
+You use your lands to cast your spells by **tapping** them to produce mana.
+Whether or not something is **tapped** in a game of Magic is important, as tapped lands are unable to produce more resources, tapped creatures cannot block, and some abilites require tapping the card to use them.

 ### Parts of a card
 Cards in Magic contain a lot of information!
 Look at the card below: